QuickDraw: History

 Color QuickDraw introduced new data structures, including GDevices to represent each attached video card/monitor, and a new color GrafPort (CGrafPort) structure to handle color, as well as PixMaps instead of BitMaps for multiple bits-per-pixel images.
 One of the hacks for compatibility used here was that the new structure was exactly the same size as the old one, with most data members in the same place, but with additional handles and pointers to color structures in place of the BitMap fields.
 The upper two bits of the rowBytes field were pressed into use as flags to distinguish a GrafPort from a CGrafPort (they were always zero on old-style GrafPorts because a BitMap could never feasibly be so wide as to ever set these bits).
 The use of these two high bits would come back to haunt QuickDraw later, as it forced a maximum row width of just 4,095 on 32-bit PixMaps, which became problematic for high-resolution graphics work.
-Later development (Carbon) eliminated this limitation but was not fully backward compatible.
+Later development (Mac OS 8.5/Carbon) eliminated this limitation but was not fully backward compatible.
 A Palette Manager was also added in Color QuickDraw which managed the arbitration of colors on indexed video devices.
 Most graphics primitives operations remained either unchanged (but would operate in color), or else new color versions of the black and white APIs were added.

 Initially, Color QuickDraw was only capable of operating with 1, 2, 4 and 8-bit video cards, which were all that was available at the time.
 Soon after however, 24-bit video cards appeared (so-called true color), and QuickDraw was updated again to support up to 32 bits per pixel (in reality, 24 bits, with 8 unused) of color data ("32-Bit QuickDraw").
 The architecture always allowed for this, however, so no new APIs were necessary.
 The color data structures themselves allowed a color depth of 1, 2, 4, 8, 15 and 24 bits, yielding 2, 4, 16, 256, 32,768 and 16,777,216 colors respectively, or 4, 16 and 256 scales of grey.
 QuickDraw took care of managing the resampling of colors to the available color depths of the actual video hardware, or transfer between offscreen image buffers, including optionally dithering images down to a lower depth to improve image quality.
 A set of color sampling utilities were also added so that programmers could generate optimal color palettes for use with indexed video devices.